 ‘I had been feeling unwell with a mild pain in my abdomen which wouldn’t go away.
-I could feel a strong pulse in my abdomen and if I bent over, I thought I would pass out.
 My doctor thought it could be irritable bowel syndrome and suggested some medication.
 But things got worse.

-I was referred to haematology, and as a physiotherapist I started to suspect lymphoma, even though the symptoms weren’t typical.
+I was eventually referred to haematology, although I didn’t have any classic lymphoma symptoms – night sweats, itchy skin, unexpected weight loss, lumps in my neck, armpit or groin.
 I had an ultrasound scan and a needle biopsy through my spine using a CT scan to ensure the sample was being taken from the right place.
-I needed a bone marrow biopsy and, as the needle biopsy had been painful, I asked for sedation.
+I then needed a bone marrow biopsy and, as the needle biopsy had been painful, I asked for sedation.

 In February 2006 I was diagnosed with follicular lymphoma, a type of B-cell low-grade non-Hodgkin lymphoma.
 I was told I had large tumours around my aorta, above and below my diaphragm, and the lymphoma had also spread to my bone marrow, meaning I was stage 4.